rodrigovilar/webSystem/examples/withoutDatabase/solutions/angularAdonisJS/README.md

 `$ adonis --version`

-3. Crie uma nova pasta, entre nela e create a new adonis project only api
+3. Create a [new folder](backend/README.md), enter it and create a new adonis project only api

 `$ mkdir backend && cd backend`

 `$ adonis new projectName --api-only`

-4. Crie um novo controlador do tipo HTTP
+4. Create a new HTTP-type controller

 `$ adonis make:controller controllerName --type http`